build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 }
 ```

-Step 2: Attach block storage to the database server
+### Step 2: Attach Block Storage to the Database Server

 Attach the block storage to the database server.
 The server will recognize it as a drive.